Sean Murphy Player Props: Braves vs. Phillies

 Sean Murphy At The Plate

-- Among qualified hitters in MLB, he ranks 53rd in batting average, 13th in on-base percentage, and ninth in slugging.
+- Among qualifying hitters in MLB action, he ranks 54th in batting average, 14th in on-base percentage, and 12th in slugging.

-- Murphy will look to extend his six-game hitting streak.
-He's batting .316 with one homer over the course of his last outings.
+- Murphy enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .316.

+- In 21.4% of his games this season, he has hit a long ball, and 5.7% of his trips to the plate.

+- Murphy has had an RBI in 16 games this year (38.1%), including eight multi-RBI outings (19.0%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 21 of 41 games this year, and more than once 6 times.
+- He has scored in 21 of 42 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.